Tempestissiman/ArcadeScenecontrol/README.md

 # What's next?
 Congratulations on finishing this tutorial on the new scenecontrol API!

 You should now be aimed with enough knowledge to use the reference document effectively, which will details out everything about the API for you to reference while writing your own scripts.
-Please check it out at: (coming soon)
+[Please check it out here](https://github.com/Tempestissiman/ArcadeScenecontrol/wiki)

 Have fun scripting!